 Restaurants will always have risks tied to them and it is the job of the operator to mitigate them.
 Threats are shortcomings of a restaurant that they have no control ever.

-As we all know, the biggest threat restaurants face today is a possible COVID-19 outbreak.
+As we all know, the biggest threat restaurants face today is a possible new wave of COVID-19.
 An outbreak in a certain city will lead to closures and lockdowns.
 Aside from this, other threats to your restaurants include a new restaurant of the same niche opening near you, promotions that take customers away from you, and increase in raw material prices.

 Restaurant SWOT Analysis Case Study